 3. Incredible nature

 While it is the man-made sights and cosmopolitan cities that get most of the visitors’ attention, Poland is actually an ideal destination for outdoor enthusiasts.
 The country boasts thousands of lakes where you can partake in exciting water sports and large areas of lush forests where visitors are spoilt with endless hiking, mountain biking and animal watching opportunities.
 Up north, you’ll find miles and miles of dreamy beaches lining the Baltic coast and to the south rugged, snow-clad mountains dotted with traditional wooden houses.

 One of the main natural attractions in the country is the High Tatras, a mountain range running along the border of northern Slovakia and southern Poland.
 With 29 peaks over 2,500 meters, the range is often referred to as the Polish Alps.
 Locals and tourists alike flock to Zakopane in winter for some affordable skiing and snowboarding in picturesque surroundings.
 Below you can see me having a rest on our way to the beautiful, emerald green Morskie Oko Lake.
 The largest lake in the High Tatras.

 Meanwhile, if you want to partake in some aquatic activities, the Great Masurian Lake District, a maze of rivers and lakes in Poland’s northeast, is a must.
 One of the prettiest areas the country has to offer if you ask me!
-Further west lies Słowiński National Park, the largest area of wandering sand dunes in all of Europe.
+Further west lies Słowiński National Park, the largest area of wandering sand dunes in Europe.

 Bialowieza Forest, the country’s only natural UNESCO World Heritage listing, is home to about 800 European bison and massive 500-year-old Oak trees.
 It is also one of the last remaining parts of the primeval forest that once covered a large part of Europe.
 Definitely, a place every nature lover visiting Poland should take time to explore.